Press-Schechter primordial black hole mass functions and their observational constraints: Conclusions

-To restrict these parameters we introduce a new constraint for extended PBH mass distribution employing the SMBH mass function, which imposes strong constraints for the high characteristic masses of $M_{*} > 10^{10} M_{\odot}$.
+To restrict these parameters, we introduce a new constraint for extended PBH mass distribution employing the SMBH mass function.
+This constraint arises from requiring that the abundance of massive PBHs should in no case exceed the abundance of SMBHs.
+This naturally imposes strong constraints for the high characteristic masses of $M_{*} > 10^{10} M_{\odot}$.
 In addition, we used several observational constraints at different mass ranges coming from monochromatic PBH mass functions.
 We introduce a new approach to apply these monochromatic constraints to extended mass distributions through an output function $g(M)$ encoding the underlying process for each observable such that the resulting allowed fraction is the inverse of the output i.e. $f \sim 1/g(M)$ (see Section \ref{sec: MMD to EMD}).
 Moreover, we consider two new corrections to the PBH mass fraction $f$, which take into account the fraction of the mass that is constrained by any particular physical process ($C_{M}$) and the redshift evolution of the mass function ($C_{z}$).
 We only consider PBHs such that they exist (e.g., not evaporated at the relevant redshift) within the causal volume.
 By using this formalism, we obtain that the bounds obtained in monochromatic mass function are weaker when they are translated to extended mass distributions.
 To obtain the final (and most restrictive) constraints on the free parameters $M_{*}$ and $n_{b}$ we compute the maximum allowed fraction as the minimum one out of all the undisputed constraints for that particular choice of mass function parameters.

 For both, HC and FCT mass functions, we obtain that there are potential regions where all DM can be made of PBHs.
 In the HC scenario, these regions roughly correspond to a characteristic mass $M_{*}$ of $\sim 10^{2} M_{\odot}$ with $n_b$ from $\sim 2.3$ to $4$ and an $M_{*}$ of $\sim10^{-7} M_{\odot}$ with $n_b >3.6$.
 In FCT the fraction $f=1$ is allowed when $M_{*}\sim 10^{2} M_{\odot}$ for $1.1<n_{b}<1.7$, or $2.2< n_{b}<4.0$, and $M_{*}\sim10^{-7} M_{\odot}$ for all explored values of $n_{b}$.